A version of this article originally appeared on VICE Australia.

 Following eight years in the private sector, Kunkel’s return to public life began when he went to work for Scott Morrison, back when Morrison was still Treasurer.
 When Kunkel stepped up to challenge Malcolm Turnbull after his own party refused to allow him to pass legislation to combat climate change, Kunkel followed Morrison into the Prime Minister’s Office.
 As Chief of Staff, Kunkel now controls the Prime Minister’s diary, controls access to Morrison, and has input on every major decision facing the country.

 In that role he is joined by Brendan Pearson.
 Back before he went to work in parliament, Pearson served as head of government relations at Peabody Energy, the largest coal miner in the US, before getting hired as the aggressively pro-coal deputy CEO of the MCA.
-In fact, when he later came to lead the organisation, it was they who supplied Scott Morrison with the notorious lump of coal that he brought into parliament.
+In fact, when he later came to lead the organization, it was they who supplied Scott Morrison with the notorious lump of coal that he brought into parliament.

 People like these are the real reason why Australia entered 2020 aflame and with rivers running dry, but no credible plan to do anything meaningful about climate change.
 When confronted with a regulation or law it does not like, the coal industry has consistently been able to rely on their mates in politics to help them out.
 Laws that gave us the carbon tax and the emissions trading scheme have been reworded, if not repealed, in their entirety.
 Regulations have been softened in campaigns to cut “green tape”.
 Critics have been sued, gagged, and restrained.
 Meanwhile, fossil fuels more broadly have enjoyed $29 billion in post-tax subsidies, according to the IMF.